jediholo/jedi-infra/README.md

 The main underlying provider is currently [OVH](https://www.ovh.com).
 Some resources are hosted or backed up on [Google Cloud Platform (GCP)](https://cloud.google.com).

-## Development
+## Deployment

-For local development, download and install [Terraform CLI](https://www.terraform.io/downloads.html) version 0.14 or higher.
+For development and deployment, download and install [Terraform CLI](https://www.terraform.io/downloads.html) version 0.14 or higher.

-Create a `terraform.tfvars` file to customize variables marked as `"toComplete"` in `terrafom.auto.tfvars`.
+Create a `terraform.tfvars` file to customize sensitive variables marked as `"toComplete"` in `terrafom.auto.tfvars`.
 See `variables.tf` for more information.

 When done, you may execute the following commands in this repository:
 ```
-# Download plugins
+# Download plugins and current state
 terraform init

 # Preview infrastructure changes